-Back or spinal injuries and illnesses are one of the most common conditions I see as an attorney representing people injured at work.
-I thought it might be helpful to share some basic information about the topic of back injury or spinal injury in the workers’ compensation setting.
-However, I am not a doctor and nothing in this post is intended to be medical advice.
-Simply put, the goal of this write-up is to help injured workers understand some of the terms and issues that may arise.
+Back or spinal injuries and illnesses are probably the most common conditions I see as an L&I attorney representing workers.
+There are many L&I claim occurrences for back injury.
+I thought it’ll be helpful to share some basic information about the topic.
+However, I am not a doctor and nothing in this post is a medical advice.
+Simply put, my goal is to help work injury claimants understand some of the terms and issues that may arise.

 Back injury in workers’ compensation claims